ttungl/SDC-term1-Advanced-Lane-Finding/writeup.md

 <img width="450" src="https://github.com/ttungl/SDC-term1-Advanced-Lane-Finding/blob/master/output_images/unwarped_back_original.png">

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how to calculate the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in [cell 81 of the code](https://github.com/ttungl/SDC-term1-Advanced-Lane-Finding/blob/master/Advanced%20Lane%20Finding.ipynb).
+I did this in [cell 81 of the code](https://github.com/ttungl/SDC-term1-Advanced-Lane-Finding/blob/master/Advanced%20Lane%20Finding.ipynb) via the `get_curvature()`, `get_center()`, and `draw_lines()` methods.
+In `get_curvature()` method, it converts the x and y dimensions from pixels space to meters.
+It then computes the `left_curverad` and `right_curverad` based on [the radius of curvature calculations](https://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+In `get_center()` method, it computes the center of the lane based on the `left_fit` and `right_fit`.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
+I implemented this from lines 12-14 of [cell 83 of the code](https://github.com/ttungl/SDC-term1-Advanced-Lane-Finding/blob/master/Advanced%20Lane%20Finding.ipynb), in `pipeline_process()` method.
+This unwarps the warped image with a flip of `src` and `dst` to convert back to the lane.
 Here is an example of my result on a test image:

 <img width="450" src="https://github.com/ttungl/SDC-term1-Advanced-Lane-Finding/blob/master/output_images/warped_green_surface.png">